 It makes one less step some days to cook the veggies and the bones at the same time in the same pot.

 Of course there will be other times when you cool the broth, strain in, and then simmer chopped veggies and poach meat in it.

 Below you can see the process of me pulling out cooked carrots, fat and cartilage so that they can cool and be puréed.
 It isn’t pretty at this stage but it has a satiny outcome.

 Let’s look at the next stages of the process.

 Thanks for taking the time to read my post.
-I really wish you well and hope that the specifics of this article, the pep talk, the warning of moving along too quickly, and the recipes will equip you to stick to the Introduction Diet regimen and to find healing sooner, faster.
+I really wish you well and hope that the specifics of this article, the pep talk, the warning of moving along too quickly and the recipes will equip you to stick to the Introduction Diet regimen and to find healing sooner, faster.

 It’s the turtle mentality.
 Win the race not by hurrying, but by slow, thorough progress.

-My most exciting mark of progress thus far is that my mild, remaining Interstitial Cystitis symptoms (a bladder and urethra disease that is incurable for most) are completely gone.
-The disease had improved considerably three years ago, after first going on the GAPS Diet.
-But in getting back on the Intro.
-Diet, I am now free completely of all symptoms, which is a huge indicator that my gut has sealed up considerably more than it was able to on the Full GAPS Diet.
-Interstitial Cystitis is basically just Leaky Gut extended down your alimentary canal.
-So healing in the bladder and urethra indicate healing in the whole gut!
+My most exciting mark of progress thus far was that my mild, remaining Interstitial Cystitis symptoms (a bladder and urethra disease that is incurable for most) were completely gone.
+The disease had improved considerably three years prior, after first going on the GAPS Diet.
+But in getting back on the Intro Diet, I became free completely of all symptoms, which was a huge indicator that my gut had sealed up considerably more than it was able to on the Full GAPS Diet.
+Interstitial Cystitis is basically just leaky gut extended down your alimentary canal.
+So healing in the bladder and urethra indicate healing in the whole gut.